Borel graphable equivalence relations: Basic properties and examples

 \begin{definition} We say that an analytic equivalence relation $E$ on $X$ has the \term{Borel witness coding property} if there is an unfolding $C$ of $E$ and a Borel function $f:X\rightarrow\Cantor$ such that for all $x \in X$ and $a \in \Cantor$, there is some $y$ which is $E$-equivalent to $x$ such that $f(y)$ computes both $a$ and a witness to the equivalence $x E y$. \end{definition}

 Typically, the function $f(y)$ in the definition will just be some small number of jumps of (a code for) $y$, perhaps relative to some parameter.
-In some cases, $f(y)$ will even just be a code for $y$ itself, with no jumps or parameters required.\footnote{ A \textit{code} for an element $y$ of a Polish space $X$ is an element of $\Cantor$ which ``knows'' about which basic neighborhoods $y$ belongs to.
-There are many reasonable ways to construct codes for $y$, and we will specify one such way for concreteness.
-Every Polish space is homeomorphic to a $G_\delta$ subset of the Hilbert cube $[0,1]^\N$.
-By a \textit{code} for $y\in X$, we mean an element of $[0,1]^\N$ corresponding to $y$ via a homeomorphism between $X$ and some $G_\delta$ subset of $[0,1]^\N$.
-Note that we can naturally associate each $(a_i)\in [0, 1]^\N$ to an element of $\Cantor$ by, say, taking the join of the characteristic functions of the Dedekind cuts of the $a_i$. }
+In some cases, $f(y)$ will even just be a code for $y$ itself, with no jumps or parameters required.\footnote{We have already used the words ``code'' and ``coding'' a few times without being precise about what we mean.
+There are many reasonable ways to construct codes for points in a Polish space, but we will now specify one such way for concreteness.
+Every Polish space $X$ is homeomorphic to a $G_\delta$ subset of the Hilbert cube, $[0, 1]^\N$ (see Theorem 4.14 of~\cite{kechris1995classical}) Furthermore, we can naturally associate each element $(a_i)_i$ in $[0, 1]^\N$ to an element of $\Cantor$ by, say, taking the join of the characteristic functions of the Dedekind cuts of the $a_i$.
+By a \textit{code} for $y \in X$, we mean an element of $\Cantor$ which is naturally associated to an element of $[0, 1]^\N$ which maps to $y$ via some fixed homeomorphism between a $G_\delta$ subset of $[0, 1]^\N$ and $X$.
+The general idea is that a code for $y$ is an element of $\Cantor$ which ``knows'' about which basic neighborhoods $y$ belongs to.}

 \begin{proposition} If an analytic equivalence relation $E$ has the Borel witness coding property, then $E$ is Borel graphable by a graph of diameter 2. \end{proposition}

 \begin{proof} We can assume that $E$ is on $X=\Cantor$.
 Let $f:X\rightarrow \Cantor$ be a function witnessing that the Borel witness coding property holds for $E$ with respect to the unfolding $C$.
 Define first $G'\subseteq X^2$ by